elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-30-cs2107-lecture-8-software-security.md

 	- Many Programs are not implemeted properly, allowing attacker (The person who invokes the process)
     - Deviate from the programmer's intents
 - Unanticipated input:
-	- The attacker may supply inputs in a form that is not anticipated by the programmer which can unintendedlu cause process to:
+	- The attacker may supply inputs in a form that is **not anticipated** by the programmer which can unintendedly cause process to:
     	- Access sensitive resources
         - Execute some injected code; or
         - Deviate from the original intended execution path